Showing posts with label 5th Marine Infantry Batallion. Show all posts

 The Aftermath: A Hard-Won Victory

 Envision the scene at sunrise: British troops, exhausted, consolidate their positions.
 The Scots Guards’ Pipe Major James Riddell stands atop Tumbledown, his bagpipes wailing “The Crags of Tumbledown Mountain,” a haunting tribute to the fallen.
 A Volvo BV-202 lies wrecked by a mine, its crew dazed.
 The British tally: 10 dead (8 Scots Guards, 1 Welsh Guard, 1 Royal Engineer), over 60 wounded.
-Medals—DSOs, Military Crosses, Distinguished Conduct Medals—will follow, but for now, the survivors catch their breath, the road to Stanley open at last.
+Medals—DSOs, Military Crosses, Distinguished Conduct Medals—will follow, but for now, the survivors catch their breath, the road to Puerto Argentino open at last.